vihaanrao/rustracer/RUN.md

-# How to run the Ray Tracing in Rust project
+# How to run RustTracer

 Follow these steps to set up and run the project on your local machine: